-- Lonely Planet Japan
+- Japan, Lonely Planet

-- A Geek in Japan, by Hector Garcia
+- A Geek in Japan, Hector Garcia

 - Geisha, A Life, by Mineko Iwasaki

-- Rice, Noodle, Fish: Deep Travels Through Japan's Food Culture, by Matt Goulding
+- Rice, Noddle, Fish: Deep Travels Through Japans Food Culture, Matt Goulding

 Travel Insurance

 It is an essential condition of joining a holiday with KE Adventure Travel that you have a valid travel insurance policy to cover the cost of medical treatment and to protect the value of your holiday in the event of cancellation.
 When taking out insurance please ensure the policy you choose covers you for the activities and altitude included in your itinerary.